VianneyMI/monggregate/docs/tutorial/stages.md

 ```
 > 🔍 The arguments names (`by` and `value` respectively) for the `sort` and `limit` stages are omitted.

+> 💡 **Note**: Just as the `Pipeline` class provides methods for all stages, the `S` (Dollar) object provides methods for all MongoDB operators.
+They serve similar roles in different contexts - `Pipeline` for constructing aggregation sequences, and `S` for building expressions with operators.
+For more details on the `S` object, see the [Operators documentation](operators.md).

 ## 🛠️ **Operators**

 You might have noticed in the grouping example how we tell Monggregate to perform operations on the groups.